sakurashine/HiBiCo/README.md

 ```

 ## Contact
-If you have any questions or suggestions, feel free to open an issue, also welcome to contact me by email: dongj39@mail2.sysu.edu.cn
+If you have any questions or suggestions, feel free to open an issue, or contact me dongj39@mail2.sysu.edu.cn.